QuantEcon/lecture-python-advanced/source/rst/amss3.rst

 The long simulation apparently  indicates eventual convergence to an ergodic distribution.

-It takes about 1000 periods to reach the ergodic distribution -- an outcome that is forecast by approximations to rates of convergence that appear in :cite:`BEGS1` and that we discuss in :doc:`a previous lecture<amss2>`.
+It takes about 1000 periods to reach the ergodic distribution -- an outcome that is forecast by approximations to rates of convergence that appear in BEGS :cite:`BEGS1` and that we discuss in :doc:`Fluctuating Interest Rates Deliver Fiscal Insurance<amss2>`.

-We discard the first 2000 observations of the simulation and construct the histogram of the part value of government debt.
+Let's discard the first 2000 observations of the simulation and construct the histogram of the par value of government debt.

 We obtain the following graph for the histogram of the last 100,000 observations on the par value of government debt.

 .. figure:: /_static/lecture_specific/amss3/amss3_g3.png

-The  black vertical line denotes the sample mean for the last 100,000 observations included in the histogram; the  green vertical line denotes the value of :math:`\frac{ {\mathcal B}^*}{E u_c}`, associated with the sample (presumably) from the ergodic  where :math:`{\mathcal B}^*` is the regression coefficient described below;  the red vertical line denotes an approximation by :cite:`BEGS1` to the mean of the ergodic distribution that can be precomputed before sampling from the ergodic distribution, as described below.
+The  black vertical line denotes the sample mean for the last 100,000 observations included in the histogram; the  green vertical line denotes the value of :math:`\frac{ {\mathcal B}^*}{E u_c}`, associated with a sample from our approximation to the ergodic distribution where :math:`{\mathcal B}^*` is a regression coefficient to be described below;  the red vertical line denotes an approximation by :cite:`BEGS1` to the mean of the ergodic distribution that can be computed **before**  the ergodic distribution has been approximated, as described below.

 Before moving on to discuss the histogram and the vertical lines approximating the ergodic  mean of government debt in more detail, the following graphs show